cilium/cilium/Documentation/operations/troubleshooting.rst

    cilium-zmjj9   1/1       Running   0          4d

-If Cilium encounters a problem that it cannot recover from, it will automatically report the failure state via ``cilium status`` which is regularly queried by the Kubernetes liveness probe to automatically restart Cilium pods.
+If Cilium encounters a problem that it cannot recover from, it will automatically report the failure state via ``cilium-dbg status`` which is regularly queried by the Kubernetes liveness probe to automatically restart Cilium pods.
 If a Cilium pod is in state ``CrashLoopBackoff`` then this indicates a permanent failure scenario.